MaxwellJia/UserCenter-Demo/README.md

       "Microsoft.AspNetCore": "Warning"
     }
   },
-"AllowedHosts": "*", // Please set to your front end host "ConnectionStrings": {
+"AllowedHosts": "*",
+  "ConnectionStrings": {
     "DefaultConnection": ""
   },
   "JwtSettings": {
-    "Issuer": "Please replace with your Issuer", // "Audience": "Please replace with your Audience",
+    "Issuer": "Please replace with your Issuer",
+    "Audience": "Please replace with your Audience",
     "SecretKey": "Please replace with your SecretKey",
     "ExpirationMinutes": 30